Kong/docs.konghq.com/app/konnect/index.md

 ### Service Hub

-[Service Hub](/konnect/servicehub) makes internal APIs discoverable, consumable, and resuable for internal development teams.
-Service Hub enables the cataloging of all your services into a single system of record.
-This catalog represents the single source of truth for your organization’s service inventory.
+[Service Hub](/konnect/servicehub) makes internal APIs discoverable, consumable, and reusable for internal development teams.
+Catalog all your services through the Service Hub to create a single source of truth for your organization’s service inventory.
 By leveraging Service Hub, your application developers can search, discover, and consume existing services to accelerate their time-to-market, while enabling a more consistent end-user experience across the organization’s applications.